Evan Giltaire: 2025

 Giltaire remained with ART Grand Prix for 2025, contesting the Formula Regional Middle East Championship and the Formula Regional European Championship with the team.

 Giltaire clinched the Formula Regional Middle East Championship during race 2 at the Lusail International Circuit following a title battle with Freddie Slater.
 He collected three wins, five pole positions, two fastest lap, eight podiums and 264 points during his title charge.

 After finishing fifth in his sophomore campaign of FRECA, Giltaire recounted the season as "frustrating", and stated that he aimed to moved to Super Formula Lights in 2026.

+Super Formula Lights (2026)

+In March 2026, Giltaire confirmed his move to Super Formula Lights for the 2026 season, joining B-Max Racing Team.
+He got on the podium in his debut race at the opening round at Fuji Speedway and achieved his maiden win in the series in the second race.
+A round later at Autopolis, he achieved double wins in the second and third races.
+The Frenchman collected sporadic podiums in the next few rounds until the final round at Mobility Resort Motegi, where he dominated the round, getting his first pole positions, converting them into wins and winning the final race as he sealed the championship to become the first non-Japanese Super Formula Lights title winner.